Chere Hughes | Speculative Fiction

 As the stage for a journey within, her fiction draws from esoterics, magicks, and fringe science.
 Chere’s work speaks to the potential inside oneself and how that communes with the whole, her work strong in sense of place.

 Most recently, Chere taught English, art and funeral service education for seven years at Vincennes University Vincennes, IN.
 Earlier, before earning her BFA at ASU she served as a mortician.
 At ASU she studied under Mark Klett, Jim Hajicek, and Stephen Smith.
 Chere was awarded ‘best of show’ Senior exhibition.
 She earned her MEd curriculum and development at UNLV.
-Chere is currently earning her terminal degree, an MFA in creative writing at WV Wesleyan College.
+She most recently attended the MFA in creative writing program at WV Wesleyan College.

 Additionally, Chere works in 19th c. photographic processes and draws using charcoal and vibrant pastels revealing figurescapes surrounded with structure, atmosphere and symbolism.
 Her emotionally engaging works are an added form of dialogue for her writing.